Resources of Opera Music Lessons

 When you click on the left side of the globe icon, a song list will appear and you can choose to listen to the blobs singing popular iconic tunes from those location.

 The other fun part about Blob Opera is its recording feature.
 A red circle on the bottom right of the screen is the record button.
 You can click on it and start recording your own opera with the blobs.
+You may also mute some of the blobs record vocal solos and highlight any of the voices.
+Generally, click any of the blobs from the left will create harmony from the quartet.

-Then choose where you want to share it (eg. Google Classroom) or you can tap on the blue link which will copy the performance link and ready for you to share anywhere.
+After the recording is done, you can click on the Share button which is second from the bottom left.
+Then choose where you want to share it (eg. Google Classroom).
+Likewise, you can tap on the blue link which will copy the performance link and ready for you to share anywhere.

+My students were sharing their work during a live virtual lesson by pasting their opera links in the video call chat box.My primary students were thrilled to play the Blob opera as it is very colourful and engaging.
 It might make you a little dizzy to see the eyes of the blobs following your mouse but otherwise very entertaining.

 3. Kids Meet An Opera Singer